DanielMoscoso/100day_challenge/Readme.txt

 	-Higer or lower game:
 		-All the modules are imported and ready to use.
 		-Game with only one iteration debugged and ready to go.
+		-First function "score()": This function takes 4 arguments: The first and second random choice the computer makes, the answer from the user, and the current score to calculate if the user was right or wrong.
+Then updates the score accordingly.
 ===============================================================================